The Joy of Kites

 How special are the feelings associated with kites and kiteflying?

-An unknown Tao master said “A kite in the sky is a smile of the wind.”
-A number of years ago, Kite Lines magazine sold T-shirts with some witty, pithy, and irreverent quotations about kites.
+An unknown Tao master said, “A kite in the sky is a smile of the wind.”
+Several years ago, Kite Lines magazine sold T-shirts with witty, pithy, and irreverent quotations about kites.
 Here are some favorites:

 - The sky is big enough for all of us.